ynikhitha1993/Performence-dashboard/README.md

 - **GitHub**: Version control and collaboration.

 ## Dataset
-The dataset consists of performance metrics for various **BMW** vehicle models, including SUVs and Electric Vehicles.
+The dataset consists of performance metrics for various  vehicle models, including SUVs and Electric Vehicles.
 Key metrics include fuel consumption, energy consumption, and CO2 emissions.

 ## How to Run the Project
 1. Clone the repository: